Circle of Security Classroom: Direct Access for Educators

 Timeline for transition:

-- 2026-2027: Launch COS Classroom Coach Training
+- 2026 to 2027: COS Classroom Coach Training launches

 How Coaching Works

-Why Is Coaching central to professional classroom support?
+Why is coaching central to professional classroom support?

-Traditional training models often leave educators wondering how to apply general concepts to specific challenging relationships.
-Coaching shifts the focus from learning strategies to change children's behavior, to understanding what happens in the relationship between teacher and child that makes connection difficult.
+Traditional training models often leave educators wondering how to apply general concepts to specific, challenging relationships.
+Coaching shifts the focus from learning strategies to change children's behavior to understanding what happens in the relationship between teacher and child that makes connection difficult.

-Our coaching approach helps teachers identify their own relationship struggles, what COS calls "Shark Music," those moments when specific children trigger stress responses that interfere with providing the connection those children most need.
-Through reflective coaching conversations, educators work together with their coach to develop individualized Action Plans that move relationships toward greater security.
+Our coaching approach helps teachers identify their own relationship struggles, what COS calls Shark Music: those moments when specific children trigger stress responses that interfere with providing the connection those children most need.
+Through reflective coaching conversations, educators work together with their COS Classroom Coach to develop individualized Action Plans that move relationships toward greater security.

 What makes COS Classroom Coaching unique in educational settings?